gsoft-inc/wl-authentication-clientcredentialsgrant/SECURITY.md

 # Security Policy

-If you'd like to report a vulnerability, please open a GitHub issue.
+If you'd like to report a vulnerability, please contact security@officevibe.com.